 Through National Historic Preservation Act (NHPA) Section 106 compliance investigations and consultation, VA identified one building at the Dallas VAMC campus (Building 1, with Building 3 as a component) as a historic property individually eligible for listing in the National Register of Historic Places (NRHP).
 No other buildings, structures, or archaeological sites at the Dallas VAMC campus are historic.
 No historic properties are anticipated to be affected by the LTSCI project; however, the CEMH design has not been completed and the full range of effects on historic properties cannot be determined at this time.
-Consequently, VA is developing a Programmatic Agreement (PA) in consultation with the Texas Historical Commission (THC), which serves as the Texas State Historic Preservation Office (SHPO), for the Proposed Action.
-It is anticipated that the PA will include project design review by THC to avoid, minimize, and/or mitigate adverse effects to historic properties; nomination of Building 1, with Building 3 as a component, for inclusion in the NRHP; documentation of Buildings 5, 6 and 10 prior to their demolition (formerly considered to be historic properties); and the installation of interpretative signage at the campus that memorializes the significance of the Dallas Veterans Administration Hospital.
-With the execution of the PA and implementation of its stipulations, cultural resources impacts would be less than significant.
+Consequently, VA has developed a Programmatic Agreement (PA) in consultation with the Texas Historical Commission (THC), which serves as the Texas State Historic Preservation Office (SHPO), for the Proposed Action.
+The PA includes project design review by THC to avoid, minimize, and/or mitigate adverse effects to historic properties; nomination of Building 1, with Building 3 as a component, for inclusion in the NRHP; documentation of Buildings 5, 6 and 10 prior to their demolition (formerly considered to be historic properties); and the installation of interpretative signage at the campus that memorializes the significance of the Dallas Veterans Administration Hospital.
+The PA was executed on June 2, 2022.
+With the implementation the PA stipulations, cultural resources impacts would be less than significant.